methodgames/methodgames.github.io/roleplay.md

 - Know your audience.
 RP, chat, actions, etc. should not make others uncomfortable.
 If someone is saying or doing something that makes you uncomfortable, please ask them to stop or ask them to avoid that type of interaction with you and let an admin know.
 - No inappropriate usernames or profile pictures.
 Usernames referring to sexual acts and genitalia are not allowed.
 No websites in usernames.
 Chat and usernames must be in English characters.
 - Signs, fireworks, graffiti, etc. must follow Twitch TOS (private and public) and must not be discriminatory or inappropriate.
 No excessive or inappropriate chat spam or sounds (via mic, soundboard, etc. and no music).
 - Excessive toxicity towards players and/or staff will not be tolerated and will result in a mute, kick, or ban determined by staff without warning.
 Discord tickets should be used to communicate behavioral issues.
 Keep us informed.
 Behavioral issues will be discussed with all parties involved.
-Behavior that continues to drive people (players or staff) from the community will result in a mute, kick, or ban as determined by the staff team.
+Please trust that the staff team is a resource and a mediator with the community's best intentions in mind whenever behavioral issues arise.
+Behavior that continues to drive people (players or staff) from the community will result in a mute, kick, or ban from the server and/or discord as determined by the staff team.

 <a name="General">
 </a>